matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. Converting long `.vimrc` files into `.vim` directories, some useful config tips in [here](https://vimways.org/2018/from-vimrc-to-vim/) too.
 1. Vim supports syntax folding, neat stuff.
 1. Like everything else in Vim, macros are just text.
 They're stored in the same buffers you yank/paste from, they're just interpreted as commands instead of characters to print.
-1. [The leader key](https://medium.com/usevim/vim-101-what-is-the-leader-key-f2f5c1fa610f) is a customize able modifier key, essentially: Vim doesn't map anything to it, unlike pretty much everything else.
+1. [The leader key](https://medium.com/usevim/vim-101-what-is-the-leader-key-f2f5c1fa610f) is a customizable modifier key, essentially: Vim doesn't map anything to it, unlike pretty much everything else.
 By default it's `\`, but you can change it using `let mapleader=","` or whatever you want to set it to.
 It also doesn't need to be held.
 Once pressed, Vim will wait ~1 second for a command's input.
 1. `map` and `noremap` do basically the same thing, but `noremap` is non-recursive/non-expanding. a handful of characters can be prefixed onto either to specify the mode the mapping should apply to `i` - insert mode, `n` - normal mode, etc...
 1. In command mode, `!` indicates the start of an external command.
 It will pop you out into the terminal to see the result of running it.
 Handy stuff for all the searching you do.
 1. `gf` will open the file path you have selected apparently, and `gx` will open a link in a browser?
 At least, it's supposed to.